Davidson Institute

 The Davidson Institute is an American nonprofit organization established by former educational software entrepreneurs, Bob and Jan Davidson.
 The organization's mission is to support the needs of profoundly gifted children through information resources, networking and educational opportunities, family support, advocacy, summer programs and scholarships.

 Background

 After selling the successful software company Davidson & Associates in 1997, founders Bob and Jan Davidson's focus shifted to philanthropy, with the intent of helping America's brightest young students.
-Deciding that gifted students are arguably the most underserved and neglected in America’s educational system, this led to them establishing the Davidson Institute for Talent Development in 1999.
+Deciding that gifted students are arguably the most under-served and neglected in America’s educational system, this led to them establishing the Davidson Institute for Talent Development in 1999.

 Programs

 Davidson Young Scholars

 The Davidson Young Scholars is designed to support the educational and developmental needs of profoundly intelligent young people between the ages of 5 and 18 in the United States.
 This program also seeks to assist parents and students with academic support and educational advocacy, child and adolescent development, and talent development.
 There are more than 4,000 students in the Young Scholars program.